octobook/gitbook-to-octobook-sample/manuscript/architecture/user_input/more.md

+---
-# More About User Input
+title: More About User Input
+---

 We only covered buttons and text fields, but there are other crazier inputs that you will need eventually.